 • The Hotel Zone – Accessed via Boulevard Kukulcan, which is the city’s main thoroughfare, Cancun’s Hotel Zone features large resorts, smaller, more intimate hotels, and a variety of attractions.
 Beaches including Playa Delfines, Playa Marlin, Playa Tortugas, and Playa Langosta are easy to access by bus as well as by foot.
 Many a famous Cancun restaurant is located here; whatever your taste in food, you’re likely to find tons of options!

 • Isla Mujeres – While it isn’t exactly part of Cancun Mexico, Isla Mujeres is near enough!
 This lovely little island is well worth a visit – whether you want to encounter sea turtles, play golf, enjoy snorkeling, kayaking, or ziplining at Garrafon Reef park, or visit an ancient Mayan temple that was built in honor of the moon goddess, Isla Mujeres is the place to be.
 Try a relaxing catamaran tour if you’re not in a hurry.
 For a speedier trip to Isla Mujeres, you can catch one of the ferries.
+Plus, the Selina Isla Mujeres hotel recently opened its doors to visitors, and it’s the perfect place to continue your travels along the Caribbean coast.

 Paying for Things